rlworkgroup/garage/CONTRIBUTING.md

 ### garage-specific Python style
 These are garage-specific rules which are not part of the aforementioned style guides.
 * Python package imports should be sorted alphabetically within their PEP8 groupings.
 The sorting is alphabetical from left to right, ignoring case and Python keywords (i.e. `import`, `from`, `as`).
-* We prefer double-quoted strings ("string") over single-quoted strings ('string'), unless there is a compelling escape/formatting reason for using single quotes
+* We prefer double-quoted strings (`"foo"`) over single-quoted strings (`'foo'`), unless there is a compelling escape or formatting reason for using single quotes

 ### Other languages
 Non-Python files (including XML, HTML, CSS, JS, and Shell Scripts) should follow the [Google Style Guide](https://github.com/google/styleguide) for that language